 We are dedicated to the Art of Astrophotography and share as many images as we can on this site.
-As of April 2023 the imaging scope is a TEC 140mm refractor mounted on a Software Bisque Paramount MX+.
+As of December 2024 we are closed and are in the process of creating our new observatory.

 Your comments are always welcome!